 General

-The coordinated time division multiple access (Co-TDMA)(#111) procedure enables an APto allocate a portion of an obtained TXOP(#1430, #1700, #3322) sequentially to one or more non-colocated APs. (#1700)An AP that receives a time allocation from another AP as part of the Co-TDMA procedure (#217)exchanges one or more PPDUs during the allocated time.
+The coordinated time division multiple access (Co-TDMA)(#111) procedure enables an AP (#1699)with dot11CoTDMAOptionImplemented equal to true to allocate a portion of an obtained TXOP(#1430, #1700, #3322) sequentially to one or more non-colocated APs (#1699)with dot11CoTDMAOptionImplemented equal to true. (#1700)An AP that receives a time allocation from another AP as part of the Co-TDMA procedure (#217)exchanges one or more PPDUs during the allocated time.

 (#3874)An AP shall not initiate a Co-TDMA procedure with another AP if any of the following conditions are true: